theinsideview/theinsideview.github.io/_posts/2023-05-05-alan-and-max.md

 **Alan** (0:13:21): This seems a concern to me that is like, yeah, I guess I find difficulty maybe giving a absolutely precise rating scale for how important things are.
 I guess I try to, in general, I try to find commonalities between causes I really care about to sort of do things that seem robustly good on both accounts.
 So yeah, and I think like, you know, my work in evals so far is an attempt to doing this.

-**Max** (0:13:50): My original question was, why don't FATE people care about X risk?
+**Max** (0:13:50): My original question was, why don't FAccT people care about X risk?
 Or let's say even more broadly, what do you think stops the average Mila PhD for being like, shit, man, let me write some Alignment Forum Post right now.
 Okay, let's not say like, let's say like, care about X risk. <a href="#outline">⬆</a>

 # Public Perception of AI Safety and Existential Risk